deepaucksharma/psql-next/database-intelligence-mvp/tests/e2e/README.md

 3. **Export**: Data successfully arrives in NRDB
 4. **Data Quality**: Metrics have correct attributes and values
 5. **Completeness**: All expected metrics are present
+6. **Dashboard Readiness**: All metrics required for the dashboard are available

 ## Prerequisites